• This Day in History

 Jack Dempsey Trains with Shore Boxing Legend Jimmy DeForest for First Big Match

 On July 27, 1918, boxer Jack Dempsey knocked out Fred Fulton in just under 19 seconds of the first round.
-It was Dempsey's first major fight, and within a year, Dempsey would defeat Jess Willard to become world heavyweight champion,...
+It was Dempsey's first major fight, and within a year, Dempsey would go on to defeat Jess Willard to become...

 Continue Reading